squidmoonfanboy/SquidMask/README.md

   cp .js.env.example .js.env
 ```

--   _Non-MetaMask Only:_ Create an account and generate your own API key at [Infura](https://infura.io) in order to connect to main and test nets.
+-   _Non-SquidMask Only:_ Create an account and generate your own API key at [Infura](https://infura.io) in order to connect to main and test nets.
 Fill `MM_INFURA_PROJECT_ID` in `.js.env`.
 (App will run without it, but will not be able to connect to actual network.)

 -   Then, in one terminal, run: